 - Responsibility – When it comes to defects, we must show that the defect is already there before the purchase.
 Companies are generally not responsible for incorrect product use that results in damage.

 - Injury – It’s not enough to prove physical harm to users of the product.
-We are also obliged to prove that the product physically damages you or other property that you own; causes illness or death; causes pain, suffering, mental anguish, or emotional harm; or negatively impacts an agreement you had with a service provider or contracted partner.
+We are also obliged to prove that the product physically damaged property that you own, caused illness or death, caused pain, suffering, mental anguish or emotional harm, or negatively impacted an agreement you had with a service provider or contracted partner.

-- Intended User – Additionally, we need to show that it is reasonable to expect that you could use this product.
-The manufacturer may not be responsible for actual damages if you use the product in a reasonable manner.
+- Intended User – Additionally, we need to show that you have used the product in a reasonable manner.
+The manufacturer may not be responsible for actual damages if you have not used the product in a reasonable manner.